 Membership of Mitiki SACCOS is on a voluntary basis and a total of 70 staff are currently registered.
-KVTC has contributed 3,000,000 to Mtiki SACCOS as starting capital.
-At present SACCOS shares and reserve stand at 12 million and 80 million Tanzanian Shillings respectively.
-At the end of 2016 KVTC provided a capital injection to further grow Mtiki SACCOS' activities
+KVTC has contributed 3,000,000 to Mtiki SACCOS.
+At present SACCOS shares and reserve stand at 25 million and 120 million Tanzanian Shillings respectively.
+At the end of 2016 KVTC provided a capital injection to further grow Mtiki SACCOS' activities this loan was fully repaid at the beginning of 2018.